Johnny Moore (soccer)

-Johnny Moore (born August 28, 1947 in Glasgow, Scotland) is a former Scottish-U.S. soccer player who spent several years in the North American Soccer League and Major Indoor Soccer League.
+Johnny Moore (born August 28, 1947) is a former Scottish-American soccer player who spent several years in the North American Soccer League and Major Indoor Soccer League.
 He has also served in various administrative positions, including general manager of the San Jose Earthquakes of Major League Soccer.
 Moore also earned eleven caps with the U.S. national team.
 In 1997, he was inducted into the National Soccer Hall of Fame.

 Early life

 Moore moved to the San Francisco Bay Area in 1965.
 As a young boy he played for E. Berkovich & Sons, Hayward United, The San Francisco Scots, San Francisco Greek-American, and Tri Valley Soccer Club.
 He quickly established himself in the youth soccer culture, joining the Ballistic United Soccer Club as an assistant coach.

 NASL

 In 1969, the Oakland Clippers of the North American Soccer League (NASL) invited Moore to play on a final European tour, with the team disbanding shortly afterwards.
 He would return to playing for the Scots and the Greeks.

-In 1974, the San Jose Earthquakes of NASL signed Moore as the team’s first player.
+In 1974, the San Jose Earthquakes of NASL signed Moore as the team's first player.
 Moore spent four seasons with the Earthquakes playing in both the midfield and as a forward.
 In addition to his playing field duties, Moore served as the Earthquakes assistant general manager from 1974 to 1976.
 In 1977, he was elevated to the position of general manager and team Vice President.
-However, at the end of the season, the Earthquakes made Moore a Free Agent as a player and he signed for the Oakland Stompers for the 1978 season.
+However, at the end of the season, the Earthquakes made Moore a free agent as a player and he signed for the Oakland Stompers for the 1978 season.

-His lifelong dream was to play for his boyhood hero's Celtic FC from his home town of Glasgow in Scotland but unfortunately that never materialized.
-He was instrumental however in having one of his Celtic heroes, Jimmy 'Jinky' Johnstone, join the San Jose Earthquakes.
+His lifelong dream was to play for Celtic FC from his hometown of Glasgow in Scotland, but that never materialized.
+He was instrumental, however, in having one of his Celtic heroes, Jimmy 'Jinky' Johnstone, join the San Jose Earthquakes.